-Astronomy
+440M★ Astronomy

 Prerequisite: Concurrent enrollment in or completion of Algebra II; Earth and Space Science is recommended.
 This elective course builds on the foundations of Earth and Space Science.
 It covers the historical development of astronomic models and the contributions of early astronomers; the characteristics of light; the solar system; constellations; stellar compositions, energy sources, and life cycles; and theories related to the origin of the solar system and the universe.
-Students use astronomic instruments to perform descriptive and experimental investigations that stress detailed observation, data recording, data interpretation and statistical analysis.
-Note: Students will perform laboratory investigations that explore these topics.
+Students use astronomic instruments to perform descriptive and experimental laboratory investigations that stress detailed observation, data recording, data interpretation and statistical analysis.